Greetings Fall 2021 Students!

-I spent hours of my youth scrapping around the mountainous deserts of eastern/southern Utah.
+I spent many hours of my youth scrapping around the mountainous deserts of central eastern Utah.
 I continue to scrap about the Sierra, and am prone to scraping knees.
-My time in the wild has taught me about the simultaneous fragility and resilience of life, a nuanced duality that led me to study biology as a student and now teacher.
+My time in the wild has taught me about the simultaneous fragility and resilience of life, a nuanced duality that led me to study biology as a student and now as a teacher.
 I am fascinated about all things biological, from hydrogen bonds to biomes.
 I feel lucky to have landed at Columbia College, where I continue to feed my curiosity about the world and am grateful the role students have in teaching me new marvelous findings and perspectives.

 In addition to biological themes, my classes also explore ways to improve learning, from developing a growth mindset to exploring effective learning strategies.
 Continually learning to learn makes my neurons excited!